modin-project/modin/docs/flow/modin/engines/python/pandas_on_python/frame/partition.rst

 PandasOnPythonFramePartition
 """"""""""""""""""""""""""""

-The class is specific implementation of :py:class:`~modin.engines.base.frame.partition.BaseFramePartition`, providing the API to perform operations on a block partition using Python as the execution engine.
+The class is specific implementation of :py:class:`~modin.engines.base.frame.partition.PandasFramePartition`, providing the API to perform operations on a block partition using Python as the execution engine.

 In addition to wrapping a ``pandas.DataFrame``, the class also holds the following metadata: